-The food safety section offers advice to any business that has trading premises within Gwynedd unless the trader has a Home Authority arrangement with another local authority.
+The food safety section offers advice to any business that has trading premises within Gwynedd unless the trader has a Primary Authority arrangement with another local authority.
 This is achieved by providing advice directly to businesses and through the provision of training courses which are held locally e.g. SFBB training courses.

-It is estimated that 4 training courses will be held in the year 08/09.
+It is estimated that a minimum of 2 training courses will be held in the year 09/10, dependant on resources.

-The food safety section is continually developing its webpage in order to improve, in particular, the access to specialist food safety advice
+The food safety section is continually developing its webpage in order to improve, in particular, the access to specialist food safety advice.